-Getting started with AWS Elemental MediaConvert using the AWS SDKs or the AWS CLI

-- Use the MediaConvert console to generate your JSON job specification.
+- Getting started with AWS Elemental MediaConvert using the AWS SDKs or the AWS CLI - Getting started with AWS Elemental MediaConvert using the API - Use the MediaConvert console to generate your JSON job specification.
 We recommend this approach, because the console functions as an interactive validator against the MediaConvert job schema.
 Follow these steps to generate your JSON job specification using the console: - a.
 Follow the previous procedure for the console. - b.
 In the Job pane on the left, under Job settings, choose Show job JSON.